 Things written about me.

-2006, Radio interview, Real Country 910 (CKDQ) (I think...
-It was a long time ago!), Canada, AB, Drumheller
+2006 Radio interview on Real Country 910 (CKDQ) (I think...
+It was a long time ago!), Drumheller, AB, Canada

 Directorships

-2013 Star Adventurer Magazine, Neo-pulp online magazine
+2013 Star Adventurer Magazine, neo-pulp online magazine, UK

-2006 East Coulee Cougar, Community news sheet
+2006 East Coulee Cougar, Community news sheet, East Coulee, AB, Canada

-1998 Taleford Computers Ltd., IT consultancy
+1998 Taleford Computers Ltd., IT consultancy, Kent and City of London, UK

-A Scanner Nerdly / FAQ
+A Scanner Nerdly/FAQ

 These are a few of my favourite things: